 - dirty bedding

-While the risk for infection is greater when undergoing a medical procedure, cross infection can also occur within the body.
-In some cases, an infection on one part of the body can spread to another.
-An example is a respiratory infection spreading to the ears and eyes.
+The risk for infection is greater when undergoing a medical procedure.
+But cross infection can happen within the body.
+An infection in one part of the body can spread to another, like a respiratory infection spreading to the ears or eyes.

-Doctors may use a combination of methods to diagnose cross infection.
+Doctors may use a combination of ways to diagnose cross infection.
 These include: